mpitutorial/mpitutorial/tutorials/performing-parallel-rank-with-mpi/index.md

   // Convert the gathered number array to an array of CommRankNumbers.
   // This allows us to sort the numbers and also keep the information
-  // of the processes that own the numbers in tact.
+  // of the processes that own the numbers intact.
   CommRankNumber *comm_rank_numbers = malloc(
     gathered_number_count * sizeof(CommRankNumber));
   int i;